Labs

 Click for AnswerChronic severe anemia and heart rate

+Recall from the Physical Exam that our patient presented with a heart rate of 95/min.
 If cardiovascular adaptation occurs in severe anemia, then why did our patient not have tachycardia?
-Because heart rate contributes little to the increase in cardiac output in chronic severe anemia.
-The following table shows a collection of patients with severe chronic anemia from the same institution as the patient we are considering in this case study, and their accompanying heart rate when they presented to the Emergency Department.
+Because heart rate contributes little to the increase in cardiac output in severe chronic isovolemic anemia.
+The following table shows a collection of patients with severe chronic anemia from the same institution as the patient we are considering in this case, and their accompanying heart rate when they presented to the Emergency Department.
 Note that most patients were not tachycardic.

 Patient | Hemoglobin concentration (g/dL) | Heart rate (per minute) |